Open a PDF version to print this topic

 Self-care for IBS

 Changing how and what you eat can help to improve your IBS symptoms.
-Changing your lifestyle, for example, being more active and learning to manage your stress levels, can also help.
+Changing your lifestyle can also help.
+For example, being more active and learning to manage your stress levels.

 Eating well with IBS